NeverRanked · Measurement methodology

 Phrasing discipline.
 Receipts speak observationally only.
 "On N of M observed queries between [dates], engine X cited business Y" is the canonical form.
 We do not say an engine "recommends," "prefers," "endorses," or "ranks" a business.
 Engines cite, full stop.
 We do not assert that being cited causes a business outcome, or that not being cited causes its absence.
 The grader rejects artifacts that drift into normative or causal language.

 Anonymization commitment.
 Non-customer businesses are anonymized on every publicly-indexed page.
-The named subject of a receipt is named (they have notice through the outreach we sent them); other businesses in the same cohort appear as "Competitor A", "Competitor B", and so on.
-A named subject who is also a paying customer can consent to additional naming in their own deliverable; otherwise the public version stays anonymized.
+The named subject of a receipt is named (they have notice through the outreach we sent them).
+Other businesses in the same cohort appear as "Competitor A", "Competitor B", and so on.
+A named subject who is also a paying customer can consent to additional naming in their own deliverable.
+Otherwise the public version stays anonymized.

 Measurement window staleness.
 AI engine behavior changes weekly.
 Every public artifact carries the measurement window dates so a reader can see exactly when the underlying capture happened.
 If a finding is stale, we will re-run on request, at no charge, against the same hash-locked methodology so the new run is directly comparable.

 Takedown and opt-out.
 If your business is named anywhere on our property and you want it removed, the process is documented at /takedowns/.
-The bar is one email; the SLA is 24 hours; no reason or justification required.
+The bar is one email, the SLA is 24 hours, no reason or justification required.
 Opt-out from future measurement is permanent.

 If you want to scope an engagement